tanyelai/tanyelai/README.md

 Founding AI engineer at [Promake](https://promake.ai).
 Visiting researcher at the University of Southern Denmark, Centre for Industrial Software.

-<sub>Everything else is older coursework and experiments, kept public because someone
+<sub>kept older coursework and experiments public because someone
 occasionally finds them useful.
 The site has the current picture.</sub>